aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Trunc
-Rounds the given value to an integer towards zero.
+Truncates a number to an integer by removing the fractional part of the number.

 **Type**: Datatype: Numeric